-SpaceX is scheduled to launch a Falcon 9 Block 5 rocket as part of the Double Asteroid Redirection Test (DART) mission.
-The launch window for the Robotic Exploration mission is on 11/24/2021 UTC (UNCONFIRMED) from Vandenberg AFB, CA, USA.
+SpaceX is scheduled to launch a Falcon 9 rocket as part of the Double Asteroid Redirection Test (DART) mission.
+The launch window for the Robotic Exploration mission is on 11/24/2021 06:20 UTC from Vandenberg SFB, CA, USA.
 Don’t miss this exciting rocket launch!
-Watch the launch video of the Falcon 9 Block 5 and experience the excitement for yourself.
+Watch the launch video of the Falcon 9 and experience the excitement for yourself.

 Double Asteroid Redirection Test (DART) mission is the first-ever mission to demonstrate the capability to deflect an asteroid by colliding a spacecraft with it at high speed â€“ a technique known as a kinetic impactor.

 DART is a planetary defense-driven test of one of the technologies for preventing the Earth impact of a hazardous asteroid: the kinetic impactor.
 DARTâ€™s primary objective is to demonstrate a kinetic impact on a small asteroid.
 The binary near-Earth asteroid (65803) Didymos is the target for DART.
 While Didymosâ€™ primary body is approximately 800 meters across, its secondary body (or â€œmoonletâ€) has a 150-meter size, which is more typical of the size of asteroids that could pose a more common hazard to Earth.

 The DART spacecraft will achieve the kinetic impact by deliberately crashing itself into the moonlet at a speed of approximately 6 km/s, with the aid of an onboard camera and sophisticated autonomous navigation software.
 The collision will change the speed of the moonlet in its orbit around the main body by a fraction of one percent, enough to be measured using telescopes on Earth.